YudoTLE/VelonY/README.md

 ![ShadCN UI](https://img.shields.io/badge/ui-ShadCN-blueviolet)
 ![MIT License](https://img.shields.io/github/license/YudoTLE/VelonY)

+*Build, share, and chat with custom AI agents*

-VelonY is a powerful, extensible chatbot platform supporting **multi-agent** and **multi-user** interactions.
-Users can create their own agents and models, chat privately with multiple bots, or collaboratively in groups with friends.
-Built for flexibility and interactivity.
+VelonY is an extensible chatbot platform supporting both private and group conversations with multiple agents.
+Users can create custom agents/models, explore and subscribe to others' creations, and interact in real-time across desktop and mobile devices.
+Built with a modern stack—Next.js, Fastify, Supabase, and ShadCN—VelonY offers flexibility and a seamless user experience.

 ## Live Demo